An engine problem was the cause of Shane van Gisbergen’s failure to finish the opening race of the Beaurepaires Melbourne 400.

 Van Gisbergen slowed while running fourth on lap 22 of the 25, pulling off the road and parking on the right-hand side at Turn 2.

 The 29-year-old had trouble downshifting when the issue occurred, leading to the team initially suspecting a problem with the new-for-2019 Xtrac gearbox.

-However, the Red Bull Holden Racing Team has since confirmed that an engine problem, thought to be a cambelt failure, was the root cause.
+However, the Red Bull Holden Racing Team has since confirmed that an engine problem was the root cause.

 The team began changing the engine immediately after the race, ahead of Saturday’s second and third encounters.

 Failing to finish drops van Gisbergen from second to fifth in the standings, now 142 points adrift of leader and reigning champion Scott McLaughlin.

 Van Gisbergen started fifth and, after passing Will Davison into Turn 1, ran fourth through the early stages.

 He held back a train of cars in subsequent laps as he drove conservatively to save tyres ahead of what would be a 15-lap opening stint, the longest of anyone in the field.

 Rejoining sixth after his pitstop, van Gisbergen passed Tim Slade on his outlap, then re-passed Davison four laps later, before the failure occurred while chasing Cameron Waters.